-- Previous Personal Learning Plans and targets for the pupil. - Records of regular reviews and their outcomes (Assess, Plan, do, review cycle) - Records of the child's health and medical history where appropriate. - Records of progress and attainment - Education and other assessments, for example from an advisory specialist support teacher or Educational Psychologist - Views of the parent/carer and child
+- Previous Personal Learning Plans and targets for the pupil. - Records of regular reviews and their outcomes (Assess, Plan, Do, Review cycle) - Records of the child's health and medical history where appropriate. - Records of progress and attainment - Education and other assessments, for example from an advisory specialist support teacher or Educational Psychologist - Views of the parent/carer and child

-What is an Education Health and Care Plan (EHC)?
+What is an Education Health and Care Plan (EHCP)?

-The majority of children and young people with SEN have their needs met through mainstream education providers and will not need Education, Health and Care plans.
+The majority of children and young people with SEN have their needs met through mainstream education providers and will not need an Education, Health and Care Plan.

-Education, Health and Care plans take children and young people with the most complex needs up to the age of 25.
-The Local Authority have a programme in place to convert existing statements of special educational needs into an EHC plan.
+EHCPs children and young people with the most complex needs up to the age of 25.
+The EHCP replaces previously issued Statements of Special Educational Needs.

-EHC plans focus on the outcomes the child or young person seeks to achieve across education, health and care.
-EHC plans set out how services will work together to meet the child's needs.
+EHCPs focus on the outcomes the child or young person seeks to achieve across education, health and care.
+EHCPs set out how services will work together to meet the child's needs.

-EHC plans are based on a co-ordinated assessment and planning process which puts the child or young person and their parents at the centre of the decision making.

-The EHC will be reviewed at least annually and the SENCO will be responsible for co-ordinating the review.
+EHCPs are based on a co-ordinated assessment and planning process which puts the child or young person and their parents at the centre of the decision making.
+The EHCP will be reviewed at least annually and the SENCO will be responsible for co-ordinating the review.